What Are the Symptoms of Genital Herpes?

 The first symptom of genital herpes that you are likely to notice is the inflammation of the skin on your genital area, which may burn or itch.
 This symptom often occurs within 1-2 weeks of being infected As the herpes episode progresses, blisters and ulcers develop.
 When the symptoms begin to subside, the ulcers form scabs, which then gradually disappear.Typical Symptoms during the early stages include:

 - Burning or itching sensation in the genital area

 - Muscle aches and pains

 Genital herpes sores develop in several stages.
 When you notice the first symptoms such as tingling and itching you may not be able to see any sores.
 Over the course of the coming days, blisters will form.
-The blisters tend to be red at first and they soon fill with liquid and can take a yellow colour.
-Eventually, the blisters burst open and heal.
+The blisters tend to be red at first and they soon fill with liquid that is often yellow.
+Eventually, the blisters burst and then heal.